YashDjsonDookun/Array-Intersection/README.md

 - There's probably a better and easier of doing this...

+- This problem was recently asked by Amazon:

 Given 2 Arrays, write a function to compute their intersection - the intersection means the numbers that are in both arrays